In Google’s own words, a Google Business Profile (formerly known as Google My Business) is more than just a business listing.

 Although there are some key business listing sites (or ‘citation sites’) that don’t allow you to hide your address, the good news is that there are plenty of citation sites out there that are a perfect fit for service-area businesses.

-Google Business Profile makes it easy to set up a profile without an address.
-Simply toggle ‘Show business address to customers’ on setup:
+Thankfully, Google Business Profile makes it easy to set up a profile without an address.
+Simply toggle ‘Show business address to customers’ on setup and you can set up an area of service, rather than having people turn up to your home address expecting immediate garage door assistance!

 By and large, businesses in the same vertical and location compete for the same audience.
 Two hotels nearby each other, two Italian restaurants in the same neighborhood, two beauty salons on the same road, they’ll each be targeting the same people, be they visitors to the area or residents.

 Things are slightly different for service-area businesses.
-Their customers don’t have to travel anywhere to provide their custom, and so they’re a lot less likely to base their search requirements on business location.
-This leads to the proximity of searcher to business being much less critical a factor in local search rankings.
+Their customers don’t have to travel anywhere to provide their custom, and so they’re less likely to base their search requirements on a specific business location.
+This leads to the proximity of searcher to business being less critical in local search rankings.

 So more weight gets put on the other key pillars of local search rankings: prominence and relevance.
-While Google has some information on the area the business serves (see below), it’ll be much more inclined to rank service-area businesses with a good reputation and great reviews.
+While Google has some information on the area the business serves, it’ll be much more inclined to rank service-area businesses with a good reputation and great reviews.

 After all, if I’m booking a home visit from a pest control company, I’m far less interested in how far they’ve had to drive to get to my house and much more concerned with how many satisfied customers they’ve served.